Harry Seidler: Personal life

 Seidler enjoyed photographing architecture around the world and some of these are documented in his photography book The Grand Tour.
 He also enjoyed skiing.

 Penelope Seidler, herself an architect, gained her Bachelor of Architecture from the University of Sydney and joined Seidler and Associates in 1964 as architect and financial manager.
-She co-designed the Harry & Penelope Seidler House in Killara (suburb of Sydney) which won the NSW Wilkinson award of 1967.
+She co-designed the Harry and Penelope Seidler House in Killara which won the Wilkinson Award in 1967.

 On 24 April 2005, Seidler suffered a stroke from which he never fully recovered, and died from septicaemia in Sydney on 9 March 2006 at age 82.

 Modernism and principles of design

 Seidler said the term "International Style" was a misnomer and so he objected to the term being used to describe modern architecture or his own architectural designs – as both changed over time as social use and building technology developed.
 Seidler insisted that Modernism was not a style but was in constant flux.
 Seidler would explain that Le Corbusier's 1920s modern architecture had columns placed 6 metres apart, whereas by mid-1980s pre-stressed concrete technology allowed 34 metre column-free space, resulting in different visual expression and openness in architecture.

-Seidler's work shows a mix of influences from four great modern masters under whom he studied or worked with: Walter Gropius, Marcell Breuer, (artist) Josef Albers and Oscar Niemeyer.
+Seidler's work shows a mix of influences from four great modern masters under whom he studied or worked with: Walter Gropius, Marcel Breuer, (artist) Josef Albers and Oscar Niemeyer.
 Seidler maintained relationships with his four mentors even after he came to Australia.
 Seidler was instrumental in having Walter Gropius address the RAIA Convention in Sydney in 1954.
-Seidler collaborated with Marcell Breuer for the Australian Embassy in Paris (as Breuer had a Paris office) and Seidler was Breuer's project architect for the Torin Factory in Penrith NSW in the 1970s.
-Seidler commissioned Josef Albers artworks for MLC Centre in the mid-1970s.
+Seidler collaborated with Marcel Breuer for the Australian Embassy in Paris (as Breuer had a Paris office) and Seidler was Breuer's project architect for the Torin Factory in Penrith NSW in the 1970s.
+Seidler commissioned Josef Albers artworks for the MLC Centre in the mid-1970s.
 Seidler also maintained a close friendship with Oscar Niemeyer through letters and visits to Rio de Janeiro.